johannschopplich/buldy/README.md

 - Single `.content` class to handle WYSIWYG generated content where HTML should be available
 - Responsive `.columns` layout powered by Flexbox (heavily inspired by Bulma)
 - Responsive `.image` container with 16 ratio modifiers
-- Essential color, typography, spacing and display helper classes in order to alter every element's style
+- Essential color, typography, spacing and display helpers in order to alter every element's style

 ## How did we get here